apache/geode-native/docs/README.md

 Bookbinder is meant to be used from within a project called a **book**.
 The book includes a configuration file that describes which documentation repositories to use as source materials.
 Bookbinder provides a set of scripts to aggregate those repositories and publish them to various locations.

-For Geode Native Client, a preconfigured **book** is provided in the directory _geode-native-project-dir_/docs/geode-native-book, which gathers content from the directory _geode-native-project-dir_/docs/geode-native-docs.
-You can use this configuration to build an HTML version of the Apache Geode Native Client User Guide on your local system.
+For Geode Native Client, a preconfigured **book** is provided in the directory _geode-native-project-dir_/docs/geode-native-book.
+The book gathers content from the language-specific directory _geode-native-project-dir_/docs/geode-native-docs-dotnet or geode-native-docs-cpp.
+You can use this configuration to build an HTML version of the Apache Geode Native Client User Guides on your local system.

 <a name="docker-setup"></a>
 ## Docker Setup